Total posts: [1,242] 1 ... 29 30 31 32 33 35 36 37 38 39 ... 50

-Will Bern his enemies"The overly complex domino effect we humans affectionately call life" "Most of the time, however, it was a drive through the cactus patch, on the way across the dangling rope bridge"
+Ded"The overly complex domino effect we humans affectionately call life" "Most of the time, however, it was a drive through the cactus patch, on the way across the dangling rope bridge"

-K-11-2"Take care in asking such questions of those who are both intelligent and thorough.
+Who you are does not matter."Take care in asking such questions of those who are both intelligent and thorough.
 They might actually know the answer."

 edited 7th Oct '12 1:12:58 AM by Night